 A quick calculator using welding parameters is presented here.
 See below for the calculations behind it and a downloadable excel sheet.
+(The excel sheet wasn't unhiding columns properly after the last update - you may want to download it again if you were having difficulties.)

 (Input welding parameters and then click "Calculate HI".)